-DRAFT MTL-18/16CL
+DRAFT MTL 18/16 OL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 603

 MEDICAID OPERATIONS MANUAL Subject: POLICY

-- e.
-School records including Teacher Questionnaire, Individualized Education Program (IEP) and Psychoeducational testing. - 4.
-Required Contacts with HCC staff - a.
-Contacts required by phone, email, or mail.
-Once contact is initiated by DHCFP response is required within 30 days. - bl.
+- 1. Contacts required by phone, email, or mail.
+Once contact is initiated by DHCFP, response is required within 30 days. - 2.
 If program requirements are not met, after third attempt, DWSS will be notified of non-cooperation and the case will be closed.

-603.46 LEVEL OF CARE (LOC)
+603.64 LEVEL OF CARE (LOC)

-- LOC assessments must be age appropriate and take into consideration the diagnoses, developmental milestones and functional abilities of the child.
-ADLs may be looked at as tasks but must be developmentally appropriate in relationship to the child's age and that a child should be able to perform independently. - 2.
-Children must have intensive support needs in areas of behavioral skills, general skills training, personal care, medical interventions, etc., beyond those required for children the same age. - 3.
-An-NF or ICF/ID LOC is assigned for a one-year period of time after the initial assessment and evaluation.
-There is a home visit conducted at least annually to reassess the LOC. - 4.
-NF Pediatric Specialty Care I and Pediatric Specialty Care II LOC's are assigned for a six-month period, and a reassessment of the LOC occurs every six months.
-Service levels determine the monthly cost allowance available for services and supplies for the child. - a.
-Nursing Facility Standard is appropriate when the child's diagnoses result in functional impairments that indicate a need for skilled nursing care or comprehensive habilitation as evidenced by the following: - 5.
-Nursing Facility Standard is appropriate when the child's diagnoses result in functional impairments that indicate a need for skilled nursing care or comprehensive habilitation as evidenced by the following: - The child's diagnoses require specialized professional training and monitoring beyond those normally expected of parents. - The child requires skilled observation and assessment several times daily due to significant health needs.
+- A. LOC assessments must be age appropriate and take into consideration the diagnoses, developmental milestones and functional abilities of the child.
+ADLs may be looked at as tasks but must be developmentally appropriate in relationship to the child's age and that a child should be able to perform independently. - B. Children must have intensive support needs in areas of behavioral skills, general skill training, personal care, medical interventions, etc., beyond those required for children the same age. - C. An NF or ICF/ID LOC is assigned for a one-year period of time after the initial assessment and evaluation.
+There is a home visit conducted at least annually to reassess the LOC. - D. NF Pediatric Specialty Care I and Pediatric Specialty Care II LOC's are assigned for a sixmonth period, and a reassessment of the LOC occurs every six months.
+Service levels determine the monthly cost allowance available for services and supplies for the child. - a.E.
+Nursing Facility Standard is appropriate when the child's diagnoses result in functional impairments that indicate a need for skilled nursing care or comprehensive habilitation as evidenced by the following: - 1.
+The child's diagnoses require specialized professional training and monitoring beyond those normally expected of parents. - 2.
+The child requires skilled observation and assessment several times daily due to significant health needs. - 3.
+The child has unstable health, functional limitations, complicating conditions, cognitive or behavioral conditions or is medically fragile such that there is a need for active care management. - 4.
+The child's impairment substantially interferes with the ability to engage in everyday activities and perform age appropriate activities of daily living at home and in the community, including but not limited to bathing, dressing, toileting, feeding and walking/mobility.